-Run by 32-year old owner and head chef, Karl Yiu Ka-ho, who makes all the recipes.
+With the 32-year old owner and head chef, Karl Yiu Ka-ho, who makes all the recipes, the café made it on our list.
 The must try in their menu are red bean matcha roll (HK$36), matcha bavarois (HK$53).
 The latest food on the menu is Autumn (HK$58), a matcha parfait.

 After Hero Leung Hei-noh (22), graduated from the Chinese University, she co-founded the restaurant with Brian Christopher Aguilar, 30, a Filipino.
 Kale is more of a healthy and nutritious type of cafe, so it is not the first one to pop in mind when you talk about desserts.
-They released Matchalo (HK$58), a Filipino-inspired dessert, and it’s worth a try.
+But they released Matchalo (HK$58), a Filipino-inspired dessert, and it’s worth a taste.

 4. Sense Dessert Cafe

 Known as the first place in the city to serve little desserts, the bright idea of the Poon brothers – Ricky, Joe, and Jan, has been continuously gaining popularity in this field.
 The most famous treat in their menu is the tiramisu (HK $45) that comes in three flavors: original, white chocolate and matcha.

 Next on our list is Hiroshi, a perfect place for matcha lovers.
 Owned by 71-year old Ouchi Hiroshi, the cafe is very known for its sweet treats.
 The best seller is matcha cake roll (HK$30).
 Also, you can try chiffon (HK$30), and the green tea parfait (HK$44).